Information Management Issues

 Preventing Leakage of Technical Information

-In 2019, a then-employee leaked technical information about HPP Company’s conductive fine particles to an external third party.
+In 2019, a then-employee leaked technical information about the HPP Company’s conductive fine particles to an external third party.
 After this incident was discovered, information management and employee training were enhanced.
 In order to prevent recurrence, we not only take measures to prevent data leakage through IT technology, but also implement a wide array of measures such as introducing risk management activities in departments that handle confidential technical information, providing moral education and training for engineers, and thoroughly educating employees on confidentiality obligations upon hiring.

 As for the overall progress of these recurrence prevention measures, we monitor information leak risks while consolidating the activities of both the Cyber Security Subcommittee and Compliance Subcommittee.